 - Sexual acts, the use of sex toys, fetishes, or other sexually gratifying imagery

 - Imagery that depicts unwanted sexualization

-- Violent imagery intended to shock or disgust
+- Violent imagery that intends to shock or disgust

-- Thumbnails misleading viewers into thinking they’re about to view something that’s not in the video
+- A thumbnail that misleads viewers to think they’re about to view something that’s not in the video

-Sometimes, a thumbnail may not be appropriate for all audiences, but doesn’t violate our Community Guidelines.
-When that happens, we’ll remove the thumbnail, but we won’t issue a strike on your channel.
-We’ll let you know we removed it and you’ll be able to upload another thumbnail.
+Sometimes, a thumbnail may not be appropriate for all audiences, but it doesn’t violate our Community Guidelines.
+When that happens, we may age-restrict the video, or we may remove the thumbnail, but we don’t issue a strike on your channel.
+If we remove a thumbnail, we let you know, and you can upload another thumbnail.

-Here’s what we consider when we remove these kinds of thumbnails:
+Here’s what we consider when we remove or age-restrict these kinds of thumbnails:

-- Whether breasts, buttocks or genitals (clothed or unclothed) are the focal point of the thumbnail
+- Whether breasts, buttocks, or genitals are the focal point of the thumbnail

 - Whether the subject is depicted in a pose or clothing that is intended to sexually arouse the viewer

 - Whether violent or gory imagery is the focal point of the thumbnail